chipsheppard/osixthreeo/readme.txt

 == Description ==

 OsixthreeO is a great selection for any website.
-Create your own design with a flexible, lightweight, multi-purpose theme that provides font, color, layout and many other controls via the WordPress customizer.
+Create your own unique design with a flexible, lightweight theme that provides font, color, layout and many other controls via the WordPress customizer.

 == Installation ==